FoenixRetro/Documentation/f256/programming-information.md

 In both cases the kernel is intact and available for use straight away.

 ## PGX
 This format is a simple, single segment executable, which can be loaded as low as $0200.
-A PGX is loaded using `pexec`. `pexec` treats PGX nad PGZ in exactly the same way, and information on how PGZ is handled also applies to PGX.
+A PGX is loaded using `pexec`. `pexec` treats PGX and PGZ in exactly the same way, and information on how PGZ is handled also applies to PGX.

 ## PGZ
 This is a more advanced multi-segment executable.
 It can be loaded as low as $0200.
 It is loaded using `pexec`.